Tobacco is Changing: Understand Tobacco's Tactics

 Various tobacco products

-For tobacco, every kid is a potential customer
+To the tobacco industry, every young person is a potential customer

 Eager to grow up and try new things, young people are already vulnerable to the lure of tobacco use.
 Unfortunately, the ruthless way tobacco products are often packaged, marketed, and made can increase that risk.

-Aggressive marketing in retail environments and communities of color.
-Decorative tins, packs, and wrappers in bright, youthful colors help new tobacco products stand out in stores—while products disguised as everyday objects help kids hide their addiction at home and in school.
-Even worse, thousands of sweet flavors that appeal to teenagers' taste buds and sense of adventure are making it into young people’s hands.
+There is aggressive marketing in retail environments and communities of color.
+Decorative tins, packs, and wrappers in bright, youthful colors help new nicotine-delivering products stand out in stores — while products disguised as everyday objects help kids hide their addiction at home and in school.
+Even worse, thousands of sweet flavors that appeal to teenagers’ taste buds and sense of adventure are making it into young people’s hands.
 One of those flavors, menthol, can even make tobacco products more addictive.

 Once you know the signs, it’s not hard to spot the unethical tobacco tactics influencing young people in your community.